fibo/geohash-neighbours/README.md

 ## GeoHash format

-The geoHash is given in binary format as a string of 0 1, so iterations looks like the following
+The geoHash is given in binary format as a string of 0 1, so iterations look like the following

 **n=1**